 - 3-6 short project descriptions or ongoing activities that demonstrate your alignment with INFAS mission, vision, and commitment to food system equity (no more than 150 words maximum).

-3. Joanna will confirm receipt of requested information via email (if necessary, asking for any additional information or clarification)
+3. Coordinator will confirm receipt of requested information via email (if necessary, asking for any additional information or clarification)

-4. Once information gathering is completed, Joanna will forward prospective participant's information to the INFAS Executive Committee for review.
+4. Your information will be forwarded to the INFAS Executive Committee for review.

-6. Joanna conveys response to prospective participant and, if affirmed, adds participant to the INFAS lis-serv and INFAS webpage.
+6. Coordinator conveys response to prospective participant and, if affirmed, adds participant to the INFAS lis-serv and INFAS webpage.